 Mutation: CNGA1 gene

-Genetic test: The method used for genetic testing is extremely accurate and allows complete differentiation between affected animals, carriers and healthy dogs.
-DNA testing can be done at any age.
+Genetic test: The method used for testing is extremely accurate and allows complete differentiation between affected animals, carriers and healthy dogs.
+Testing can be done at any age.

 Disease control: read more

-DNA test sample: EDTA whole blood (1.0 ml) or buccal swabs.
+Sample: EDTA whole blood (1.0 ml) or buccal swabs.
 Detailed information about sampling can be found here.